 Line a 8×8-inch baking pan with parchment, leaving 2-inches overhang on two opposing sides.
 Make sure to fold the paper into the corners of the pan.
-For those more visually inclined, here’s a video tutorial, using a loaf pan.

 In a heavy saucepan over medium-low flame, heat brown sugar, white sugar, milk, butter, and salt to 236F (soft ball stage) while stirring constantly.
 This should take 20-25 minutes.